 - Promotes sleep quality; yoga has been shown to increase the secretion of melatonin, a hormone that regulates sleep and wakefulness

-- Promotes health eating habits; encourages mindfulness and which can be used to promote healthy eating
+- Promotes healthy eating habits; encourages mindfulness and which can be used to promote healthy eating

-- Increase in strength; yoga causes increase in strength, endurance and flexibility
+- Increase in strength; yoga causes an increase in strength, endurance, and flexibility

 THE POWER OF YOGA POSES

 There is said to be over 300 yoga poses in the physical yoga practice, I’m going to focus on the most common poses that have the most impact on my individual overall well-being.